 Next generation smartphones are set to show massive improvements in their wireless charging capabilities.
-The soon to be released Samsung Galaxy S8 and LG G6 Android phones are both able to take advantage of much faster wireless charging.
+The soon-to-be-released Samsung Galaxy S8 and LG G6 Android phones are both able to take advantage of much faster wireless charging.

 Faster Wireless Charging

-Both the S8 (and S8 Plus) and the LG G6 will feature super-fast wireless charging, bringing the technology up to speed.
+However, this is projected to change.
+The S8 (and S8 Plus) and the LG G6 will feature super-fast wireless charging, bringing the technology up to speed.

-This means that you can simply place your smartphone on a charging pad, and watch it charge up super-fast.
+This means that you can simply place your smartphone on a charging pad and watch it charge up super fast.

 How To Utilize Quick Wireless Charging